Birth control pills from Nurx cost as little as $0 with insurance or $15 per month without insurance.

 The risks associated with birth control pills are rare and vary based on a wide range of factors, including weight, age, medical history, lifestyle choices, and the type of birth control pill you’re taking — combination birth control or progestin-only birth control.
 The pill is very safe overall, but as with any birth control there are risks.
 The most common risks include:

-Combination and Progestin-Only Birth Control Pills
+Combination and Progestin-Only Birth Control Methods

 - Heart attack.